PoochyEXE/PoochyEXE.github.io/pachinkremental/README.md

 # Pachinkremental by Poochy.EXE

-This game is designed for Firefox or Chrome on desktop.
-It might work on Safari, but I haven't tested it there yet.
-It probably won't run very well on mobile.
+Pachinkremental is a pachinko-based incremental browser game.
+It's designed for Firefox or Chrome on desktop, although it seems to run noticeably smoother in Chrome than Firefox.
+The UI will probably be rather clunky on mobile, but otherwise the game appears to run fine on mobile devices in both Safari and Chrome.

 ## How to play